Ice Bulletins (and Warnings) and Iceberg Bulletins

 These bulletins describe general current ice conditions for the St. Lawrence River from Montreal to Cabot Strait as well as a description of the ice type and concentration for sections of the river.
 They may recommend a particular shipping route, depending on conditions.

 These bulletins are issued by the Canadian Coast Guard, with input from the Canadian Ice Service.
 Warnings are not a part of this bulletin.
 These bulletins are used primarily by mariners and shipping agencies to help plan their operations and routes, and are available from December to April.

 |SRCN01 - the St Lawrence River from Montreal to Les Escoumins and the Saguenay Fjord||December to April||Latest|

 |SRCN03 - the St-Lawrence River and the Gulf from Les Escoumins to Cabot and Belle-Isle Straits||December to April||Latest|

 These outlooks give an indication of the expected timing of the ice breakup in the Arctic or freeze-up in the south for the season.
-The Great Lakes and the North American Arctic Waters Seasonal Outlooks are issued in partnership with the US National Ice Center under the NAIS).
+The Great Lakes and the North American Arctic Waters Seasonal Outlooks are issued in partnership with the US National Ice Center under the North American Ice Service).
 These outlooks are not updated or amended and are removed from the website after 30 days.